 While these places of the Midwest unmistakably wither in comparison to the Appalachians and the vast scenic areas of the West, I have found some to be enjoyable in their own light.
 This is a collection of summaries for several trips of mine throughout the general Midwest, along with my opinions regarding what the region has to offer.
 It is by no means exhaustive concerning all the recreation opportunities, but it does include at least a fair representation of each of these areas.

-My progress on additional re-writing and revisions this winter 2013:
+My slow progress on additional re-writing and revisions, last update February 2014:

-IL-IN Ohio Valley Forests, IN Sugar Creek Valley, IA-WI Driftless Area all revised and complete.
+IL-IN Ohio Valley Forests, IN Sugar Creek Valley, IA-WI Driftless Area, KY Cumberland Plateau all revised and complete.
 Working next on Michigan's Upper Peninsula.

 Illinois & Indiana's Ohio Valley Forests

 Almost exclusively, the state of Illinois is a sleepy blanket of smooth farmland.
 But near the confluence of the Ohio and Mississippi Rivers, unglaciated land harbors hilly and sometimes rocky terrain that distinguishes itself within the state.
 The Shawnee National Forest preserves the area's interesting places, most notably the Garden of the Gods Wilderness.